Animal movement is cool.

 Proprioception is our sense of the position and movement of our bodies.
 It is our most important sense -- without it, it would be very difficult to move our bodies to do anything.

 The Agrawal lab studies how sensory feedback from proprioceptive sensory neurons enables the flexible control of behavior.
-We focus on the compact nervous system of the fruit fly, Drosophila melanogaster and utilize a variety of techniques, including quantitative behavior, optogenetics, in vivo electrophysiology and 2-photon imaging, EM-based circuit reconstruction, comparative morphology, and computational modeling.
-We are also interested in understanding how motor context or limb morphology shape proprioceptive circuits, especially in non-Drosophila insects.
+We focus on the compact nervous system of the fruit fly, Drosophila melanogaster and utilize a variety of techniques, including quantitative behavior, optogenetics, in vivo electrophysiology and 2-photon imaging, EM-based circuit reconstruction, and computational modeling.
+We are also interested in understanding how motor context or limb morphology shape proprioceptive circuits and are investigating proprioceptive encoding in mosquitos and other non-Drosophila insects.

 We are actively recruiting scientists at all levels, including postdoctoral researchers, graduate students, undergraduate students, and post-baccalaureate research technicians.
 Please contact me about joining the team!